Yes, India really is as colourful, delicious and at times, overwhelming as you imagine

 Udaipur’s City Palace was my favourite of the palaces I visited in India.
 Overlooking Lake Pichola, it is a large complex which includes pretty courtyards and gardens, and beautiful mosaics.
 If you have time, the Monsoon Palace is apparently also worth a visit.
 I didn’t get there.

 Beyond Rajasthan, one of my favourite places was the Khajuraho Group of Monuments which I visited on my second trip.
 These Hindu and Jain temples were built between 950 and 1050 and survived the Mughal Empire (when many temples were destroyed by the Muslim Mughals) because the temples were hidden by the growth of dense jungle.
 They remained a secret until the 1830’s when they were accidentally discovered by a British surveyor.
 Like many Hindu temples, they face the sunrise.

 They are located in the state of Madhya Pradesh, and are included on some group tours.
 If you do visit here, you are well positioned to add on a Tiger Safari to nearby Panna National Park.

-The sacred Ganges River flows through Varanasi, India’s oldest city; it is the heart of both the Varanasi and more broadly the heart of spirituality for Hindus.
-Each morning as the sun rises over the river, Brahmin priests sing offerings to the Hindu gods and raise aarti lamps, aglow with candles that shimmer as they are moved in slow circles, in time with the singing of the priests.
+The sacred Ganges River flows through Varanasi, India’s oldest city.
+It is the heart of both Varanasi and more broadly the heart of spirituality for Hindus.
+Each morning as the sun rises over the river, Brahmin priests sing offerings to the Hindu gods and raise aarti lamps.
+The candles shimmer as they’re moved in slow circles, in time with the singing of the priests.

 Similar ceremonies are repeated in the evening and watching these from a boat floating on the Ganges River is unforgettable.
 Afterward, you will light your own aarti, a small floating candle, and set it and your wishes, afloat in the holy river.